 The Executive Officer may suspend, revoke, or modify any Executive Order issued under this article or under article 2 of this subchapter, including an order accrediting a verifier, for a violation of any provision of this article.

-Nothing in this section prevents the Executive Officer from taking such other actions as are necessary to protect the environmental stringency of the California Cap-and-Trade Program, including limiting transfers in or out of holding accounts.
+Nothing in this section prevents the Executive Officer from taking such other actions as are necessary to protect the environmental stringency of the California Cap-and-Invest Program, including limiting transfers in or out of holding accounts.

-Within 24 hours of taking action to protect the environmental stringency of the California Cap-and-Trade Program, the Executive Officer shall post publicly to the Cap-and-Trade Program website the specific action taken with an explanation of why it was necessary.
+Within 24 hours of taking action to protect the environmental stringency of the California Cap-and-Invest Program, the Executive Officer shall post publicly to the Cap-and-Invest Program website the specific action taken with an explanation of why it was necessary.

 The public information will include: